There are numerous misconceptions surrounding exotic leather that often lead to confusion and misguided conclusions about these luxurious goods.

-Today, we’ll talk about some of these myths about exotic leather.
+Today, we'll address some of these myths to provide clarity on exotic leather.

 Myth 1: All Exotic Leather Harvesting is Cruel

-There is a belief among people that the exotic leather industry is universally inhumane to animals.
+A prevailing belief suggests that the exotic leather industry universally engages in inhumane practices towards animals.

 - Raise animals in a safe environment

 - Closely monitor and control animal diets

 - Humanely harvest animals